 In the years since, passenger numbers continued to rise, from 12M in 1992 to 21.3M in 1999.
 This ranks Munich Airport as the second busiest in Germany in both aircraft movements and passengers, behind only Frankfurt with its 45.8M passengers in 1999.
 Development of the site has continued since the opening, with shopping, restaurants, hotels, and office buildings being created in the surrounding area.
-Amongst these facilities is the Munich Airport Centre (MAC), a six-level 49 400m development comprising approximately 30 500m of office space on four of its levels, plus 10 000m of service facilities, showrooms, shops, and restaurants.
+Amongst these facilities is the Munich Airport Centre (MAC), a six-level 49 400m2 development cort is levels, plus 10 000m2 of service facilities, showrooms, shops, and restaurants.